adamchainz/django-mysql/docs/installation.rst

 .. class:: QuerySetMixin

-    The final way to add the extensions, and the container class for the extensions.
+    The third way to add the extensions, and the container class for the extensions.
 Add this mixin to your custom ``QuerySet`` class to add in all the fun::